projectcalico/calico/security/auto-host-endpoints.md

 This tutorial will lock down Kubernetes node ingress to only allow SSH and required ports for Kubernetes to function.

-> Note: Do not run this tutorial on a cluster that is important.
-This tutorial may disrupt traffic in your cluster.
+> Note: Run this tutorial only on a sandbox cluster; using it on a real cluster can disrupt traffic.
-> Only run this tutorial on a sandbox cluster.
 {: .alert .alert-danger }

 First, let's restrict ingress traffic to the master nodes from outside the cluster only to the Kubernetes API server and Kubelet API ports.